 Mark Gill is the Chief of Staff to the President at Colorado State University.
 In this capacity, he is the senior staff assistant responsible for a broad range of support for the office, including oversight of all operations and ensuring effective implementation of initiatives on behalf of the President.
 Gill retired from the U.S. Air Force as a Colonel in 1998 after 26 years of active duty.
 During his career, Gill spent 17 years on flight status, has worked under Colin Powell while serving at the Pentagon, and worked on the White House Staff as Deputy Director responsible for Presidential trip security and contingency planning.
 Gill is also chairman of the ROTC Advisory Board for CSU.
 He joined the University in 2002.

 Kathleen Henry is a third generation Coloradoan and is a Colorado State University alumna.
-Ms. Henry has served as President/CEO of the Colorado State University Research Foundation (CSURF) since 1988, as well as serving as President/CEO of the Colorado State University Foundation (CSUF) since 1990.
+Ms. Henry has served as President/CEO of the Colorado State University Research Foundation (CSURF) since 1988.
+She also served as President/CEO of the Colorado State University Foundation (CSUF) from 1990 to 2018.

-Both CSURF and CSUF provide services to Colorado State University and the Colorado State University System.
+CSURF provide services to Colorado State University and the Colorado State University System.
 CSURF has responsibility for the protection, management and commercialization of intellectual property resulting from research at Colorado State University.
 CSURF also coordinates and manages all the non-campus real estate holdings on behalf of CSU, CSU-Pueblo and CSU system and provides debt financing expertise and capabilities to those entities.
-CSUF assists in the promotion, development and enhancement of CSU by receiving, managing, and investing all contributions, gifts, and bequests given to the university.

 Ms. Henry serves or has served on numerous community and regional boards including the Fort Collins Area Chamber of Commerce, PVHS Audit Committee, Lincoln Center, Fort Collins Symphony Orchestra, Larimer County Humane Society, Colorado Student Obligation Bond Authority, and others.
 She is a founding member of the CSU Touchdown Club, and a member of the Ram Club and Ram’s Horn Club.
 Ms. Henry has served since 1990 as an ex-officio member of the Colorado State University Alumni Association Board of Directors.
 She is also a Life Member of the CSU Alumni Association.